 - Now mash the garlic and make a paste.
 Toss the mashed garlic with the reserved oil and rosemary.
 Make sure the paste is not less than 1/2 cup.

-- Place prime rib cut on hot grill and cook until nicely browned on both sides, about 5 minutes on the first side and 3 minutes on the second side.
+- Place prime rib cut on a hot grill and cook until nicely browned on both sides, about 5 minutes on the first side and 3 minutes on the second side.

-- Brush season with olive oil, salt, and pepper.
+- Brush and season with olive oil, salt, and pepper.
 Place the lemon on the grill with the steak and serve with the steak.

 - Smear 2 tablespoons of the paste on the pre-roasted side of each steak.
-Place steak, paste side up, on grill rack.
+Place steak, paste side up, on the grill rack.

 - Finish cooking on the cold side of the grill, with a lid on, or in the oven until cooked to your liking, 10 to 12 minutes for rare (remove when the thermometer shows 120°F).

-- Remove steak from grill and allow steak to rest on a rack for about 15 minutes.
+- Remove steak from the grill and allow steak to rest on a rack for about 15 minutes.
 Cover and keep warm while you rest.

-- Transfer steak to a cutting board.
+- Transfer the steak to a cutting board.
 Cut between the bone and flesh of each steak.
 Cut each steak crosswise into 1″ slices.

 How to Grill Tomahawk Steak

 One of the more bland beef cuts is the tomahawk steak which will taste great when used properly to grill over charcoal.

 - 2 Piece tomahawk ribeye steak with 2-inch thick

 - 4 teaspoons kosher salt